Annysah/100-days-of-code/log.md

 Day 09/100: April 26, 2020
 Practiced a responsive navigation menu using HTML and CSS.

-I had a time doing the screen recording on my PC 😭.
+I had a hard time doing the screen recording on my PC 😭.
 The video didn't come out the way I wanted! https://t.co/zJvnLBXlQb